 If you own an Nvidia graphics card, you must have its official Control Panel application installed on your computer.
-When it comes to display related settings, you can use the inbuilt Windows settings for managing quite a number of things such as fonts, DPI, screen resolution.
-Windows even gives you the option to manage the display related settings for individual programs individually.
+When it comes to display-related settings, you can use the inbuilt Windows settings for managing quite a number of things such as fonts, DPI, and screen resolution.
+Windows even gives you the option to manage the display-related settings for individual programs individually.

 However, many times due to misconfiguration or operating system update Nvidia control panel gets deleted or damaged, and because of that you can neither access nor fully harness the processing power of your video card.